oomph-lib/oomph-lib/README.md

 python3 oomph_build.py --help
 ```

-Below is a comprehensive list of the options and their purposes:
+Below is a list of the options and their purpose:

 - **`--build-doc`**: By default, the script does not build the documentation (to save time and space).
 If you want to generate the full HTML (and PDF) documentation for oomph-lib, include the `--build-doc` flag.
 This will build the documentation (using Doxygen and LaTeX) as part of the build process. *Note:* Building documentation can be time-consuming and requires Doxygen (and a LaTeX distribution for PDFs) to be installed.
 If these tools are missing, the doc build will fail – in that case, either install the necessary tools or omit this option.